The Complete Guide to Gas Tungsten Arc Welding

 You must know the proper technique to initiate the arc so that you can get to work right away without wasting time.
 The procedure is known as the lift-arc start method.

 Start by touching the tungsten electrode with the workpiece at the starting point of weld travel.
 Turn on the shielding gas.
-Maintain contact between workpiece and electrode for just 1-2 seconds and then lift the electrode gently.
+Maintain contact between the workpiece and electrode for 1-2 seconds and then gently lift the electrode.
 An arc will develop as the electrode separates from the workpiece.

-You can start the arc even more conveniently if the high frequency feature is present on your GTAW welding machine.
+If the high-frequency feature is present on your GTAW welding machine, you can start the arc even more conveniently.
 This feature is automatic.
 The high frequency falls down to normal operating frequency as soon as the arc is developed.
 It initiates automatically whenever the arc is interrupted.
-Hence, starting and sustaining the arc is simple with the high frequency feature.
+Hence, starting and sustaining the arc is simple with the high-frequency feature.

 Steps of GTAW Welding